Alexandre-Buset/Alexandre-Buset/README.md

 ## Hi there 👋

+- I'm currently doing my doctorate on Multibody modeling of railway vehicles🚆.
+- I'm part of the [Robotran](https://www.robotran.be/) developing team 👯.
+- You can contact me through my UCLouvain mail adress 📫 alexandre.buset@uclouvain.be``

 <!--
 **Alexandre-Buset/Alexandre-Buset** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.